Our categories

 The strategy

-The overlap rule:
+The Coverage rule:

-Sanding with paper or abrasive sponges?
+Sanding with abrasive paper or sponges?

 ♣ Tips and Tricks: